LEANNA MAE .ORG

 • License requirements

-In my state filing an LLC is $99 and getting a vendor’s license is around $25.
+In my state filing an LLC is $99 and getting a vendor’s license is around $25 (you won't need a vendor's license unless you are selling products).
 The cost of an accountant will vary.

 Getting your name out there